Bertram Boltwood: Uranium decay series and discovery of ionium

 In 1904, scientists were working to piece together the series of products as a radioactive atom disintegrates, and understand which elements are related by the process.
 At this time, Boltwood showed that old geological samples contain a constant ratio of radium and uranium, and he set out to prove the two are connected.
 To do so, he attempted to determine radium's parent element by "growing" it from uranium's known product, "uranium X".
-His attempts were unsuccessful, and he suspected a long half life would make it impossible to "grow" radium in a measurable amount.
-In 1907, he discovered a new element with a half life of almost 100,000 years before it decays to radium, and he named it "ionium" after the ionizing action of its alpha particles.
+His attempts were unsuccessful, and he suspected a long half-life would make it impossible to "grow" radium in a measurable amount.
+In 1907, he discovered a new element with a half-life of almost 100,000 years before it decays to radium, and he named it "ionium" after the ionizing action of its alpha particles.
 Boltwood was able to prove that ionium disintegrates to radium, and the full connection to uranium was shown in work by Frederick Soddy in 1919.
 Once the existence of isotopes was established in 1914, Stefanie Horovitz and Otto Hönigschmid demonstrated that ionium was actually thorium-230, the second known case of an isotope, rather than its own distinct element.
 However, the work of these two scientists in Vienna, as they precisely measured the atomic weight of lead from radioactive sources, also served to reinforce Boltwood's assertion that lead is the final product in the uranium decay series.

 Later career and death

 Once Boltwood was offered a full professorship and chair of radiochemistry position at Yale in 1910, his career became more academic and he no longer actively pursued research.
+He was elected to both the United States National Academy of Sciences and the American Philosophical Society in 1911.
+He was elected to the American Academy of Arts and Sciences in 1913.
 In 1918, Boltwood became the director of Yale College chemical laboratory.
 As he took on more responsibilities at the college, he began overseeing the setup of two laboratories – Sloane Physics and Sterling Chemistry.
 During this time of added stress, he experienced bouts of depression and was forced to take time off to recover from a mental breakdown in 1924.
 He returned with renewed zeal and continued his work, but fell into periods of depression over the following years.
-On August 15, 1927 he took his own life in Hancock Point, Maine at the age of 57.
+On August 15, 1927, he took his own life in Hancock Point, Maine at the age of 57.